-- The most recent publication that this documentation refers to, was written by Erlend Magnus Viggen.
-His PhD Thesis THE LATTICE BOLTZMANN METHOD: FUNDAMENTALS AND ACOUSTICS published in 2014, delivers a clear and complete introduction for beginners.
-Chapters 3 and 4 are particularly relevant, in which he develops the fundamentals, such as theory of gas kinetics and the Boltzmann equation. - A concise introduction is given by A. A. Mohamad.
-In his book LATTICE BOLTZ-MANN METHOD [2011], he shows clearly, how one obtains macroscopic equations from LBM using Chapman-Enskop expansion. - The readers who want insight into Lattice-Gas Cellular Automatas the historical origin of LBM may want to refer to Dieter A. Wolf-Glodrow's book LATTICE-GAS CELLULAR AUTOMATA AND LATTICE BOLTZMANN MODELS [2000].
+- The most recent publication that this documentation refers to was written by Krüger et al. [32].
+The book The Lattice Boltzmann Method delivers a clear and complete introduction for beginners. - A concise introduction is given by A. A. Mohamad [40].
+In his book LATTICE BOLTZMANN METHOD [2011], he shows clearly, how one obtains macroscopic equations from LBM using Chapman-Enskop expansion. - The readers who want insight into Lattice-Gas Cellular Automatas the historical origin of LBM may want to refer to Dieter A. Wolf-Glodrow's book LATTICE-GAS CELLULAR AUTOMATA AND LATTICE BOLTZMANN MODELS [2000].
 Starting with Cellular Automata, he explores the beauty of LBM.
 A helpful interpretation of LBM is given in the beginning of the book. - A quick overview of LBM, is obtained from the often cited paper of S. Chen and G. D. Doolen LATTICE BOLTZMANN METHOD FOR FLUID FLOWS published in 1998.

-1.3 The OpenLB Project
+1.3 OpenLB Project